1873 Railroad Map

 Preservation can be challenging and the railroad has provided many hurdles to overcome.

-While we work through those challenges, we have developed other meaningful programs.
+While we work through those challenges, we have developed and work other meaningful preservation programs.

 This organization is growing and adapting to the changing needs of the history and preservation community.
 Over the past three years we have discovered that many other organizations need help in the areas of research, writing, marketing, operations, fundraising/grants, technical and engineering support.
 There's lots of work to be done and we can help!

-If you are part of a group or railroad operation seeking assistance, contact us today.
+If you are part of a preservation/history group or railroad operation seeking assistance,

 (See our Mission page for all the details)